blackthornedk/bma/README.md

 * Create an oauth app on the BornHack website specified in `OAUTH_SERVER_BASEURL`:
     * client type `confidential`
     * grant type `authorization code`
-    * redirect url to `OAUTH_SERVER_BASEURL/accounts/bornhack/login/callback/` for example `http://127.0.0.1:8080/accounts/bornhack/login/callback/` or `https://bornhack.dk/accounts/bornhack/login/callback/`.
+    * redirect url `BMA_BASEURL/accounts/bornhack/login/callback/` for example `http://127.0.0.1:8080/accounts/bornhack/login/callback/` or `https://media.bornhack.dk/accounts/bornhack/login/callback/`.
 * Run `manage.py createsuperuser` to create a local database user in the BMA instance
 * Log in with the superuser and add a social app on the BMA website using the client id and secret from the bornhack website used in the above step.